AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex3/ex3.2/README.md

 In this section, you will demonstrate the exploitation of the vulnerability through the following steps:

  - Integrate the audit logging feature into your CAP (Cloud Application Programming) application.
- - Build and Deploy the application in its Current Vulnerable State to SAP BTP Cloud Foundry environment.
+ - Build and deploy the application in its current vulnerable state to SAP BTP Cloud Foundry environment.
  - Verify the deployment to confirm the application is operational and ready for demonstrating the exploitation of the vulnerability in subsequent steps.
- - Simulate a Support User Accessing and Updating Sensitive Incident Data.
+ - Simulate a support user accessing and updating sensitive incident data.
  - Configure audit log viewer access permissions for your user.
  - Use the SAP Audit Log Viewer to Verify Insufficient Logging.

 #### 🪜 Step 1.
-Integrate Audit Logging Feature to CAP Application
+Integrate Audit Logging Feature into CAP Application

 ⚠️ Note: Ensure **[@cap-js/audit-logging](../ex3.1/README.md#step-1-add-audit-logging-dependency)** is Installed.